Abebe-Biru/Abebe-Biru/README.md

 ## 🧑‍💻 About Me

-- 🌍 Living with a purpose, coding with passion.
+- 🌍 Building software that makes a difference.
-- 🌱 Currently mastering **Next.js** and exploring **Machine Learning**.
+- 🤖 Passionate about the influence of AI on local communities and emerging markets.
-- 🎯 Goals: Building meaningful software solutions.
+- 🎯 Current focus: Researching and building projects using **RAG (Retrieval-Augmented Generation)**, **CAG (Context-Augmented Generation)**, and **MCP (Model Context Protocol)**.
-- 📚 Bookworm: Always learning about tech, personal development, and philosophy.
+- 📚 Booklover exploring tech, innovation, and leadership.
-- 🙌 Believer in kindness, discipline, and creativity.
+- ⚡ Fun Fact: I’m a shy bloomer — but once I open up, I'm the best friend you could ask for.

 ---